 My work relates largely to child maltreatment in its various forms and to professional responses designed to safeguard children’s welfare.
-With Professor Helen Masson of the University of Huddersfield, I am currently working on a large scale ESRC funded study of the outcomes of professional interventions with children and young people.
+With Professor John Carpenter of the University of Bristol, I am currently working on a large scale evaluation of the NSPCC's 'Letting the Future In' programme for children who have been sexually abused.
+With Professor Helen Masson of the University of Huddersfield, I recently completed an ESRC funded study of the long-term outcomes of professional interventions with children and young people.
 My previous research has focused on service provision, policy and user perspectives in relation to the young people involved in the child welfare system.
-I have recently completed an evaluation with Professor John Carpenter of the University of Bristol into the impact of training in safeguarding children.
-With Dr Chris Jones of Edinburgh University, I have recently worked on a study of successful adoptive family life.
+Other completed projects include an evaluation of the impact of interagency training in safeguarding children for the Department for Education.

 I am Co-Editor in Chief of 'International Social Work' which is an official Journal of the International Federation of Social Workers and the International Association of Schools of Social Work.
 I am a member of the ESRC's Grant Assessment Panel 'B'.
 I was research advisor to the Children's Workforce Development Council (CWDC).
 I have previously advised the UK on policy development relating to adolescent sexual offending and was Special Adviser to the Department of Health/ NIMHE Violence and Victims of Violence and Abuse Prevention Programme.

 My most recent conference presentations include:

 A keynote address entitled 'Supporting positive long term outcomes for young people with harmful sexual behaviours: Findings from a longitudinal study' at the Community Care Conference 'Holistic approaches to young people who display harmful sexual behaviour' held on 9th October 2013 in Birmingham.
 See the link below for my presentation: